 - Coconut Milk – Full-fat coconut milk is best and yields a creamy texture.

 - Diced Tomatoes – I almost always use fire roasted tomatoes.
 Not too spicy, but they add the perfect flavor.

-- Lime Zest – You’ll just need about one teaspoon of zest.
+- Lime Zest – You’ll need at least one teaspoon of zest.
 Plus I add a squeeze of fresh lime juice when serving.

 - Sugar – A pinch to balance flavors.

-- Add sweet potatoes and seasonings.
-Then add the diced sweet potatoes, kosher salt, and ground black pepper – to taste.
+Add sweet potatoes and seasonings.
+Then add the diced sweet potatoes, red pepper flakes, kosher salt, and ground black pepper – to taste.
 Continue cooking for a couple of minutes, stirring often.
 You’ll need a fair amount of seasonings.

-4. Puree the soup.
+Puree the soup.
 Remove the pot from the stove, and use an immersion blender to puree most of the soup.
 I like to keep some of it chunky but it’s up to you.
 (I also reserved a few chunks of sweet potatoes for these pictures, but totally not necessary.)
 You can also use a regular blender, but be careful to let the soup cool slightly before doing so.

-5. Serve.
+Serve.
 Serve the sweet potato curry soup with a pinch of red pepper flakes.
-Add some white rice and some roasted cherry tomatoes (optional).
+Add some white rice and some sautéed mushrooms (optional).